Skip to content

 Facilitating Learning

-Demonstrate ability and confidence in developing and supporting others to learn.
+Demonstrate ability and understanding in supporting others to learn and develop.

 Evidence, Research and Development

-Source evidence relevant to an aspect of your practice.
+Source and review evidence relevant to an area of your practice.

 Responsibilities